Data Privacy Definition

 What is Data Privacy?

 At the highest level, privacy is the right of a citizen to be left alone, or freedom from interference or intrusion.
-Data privacy is the right of a citizen to have control over how personal information is collected and used.
+Data privacy is the right of a citizen to have control over how their personal information is collected and used.
 Data protection is a subset of privacy.
 This is because protecting user data and sensitive information is a first step to keeping user data private.

 US data privacy laws are regulated at the federal level.
-There are a growing number of data privacy laws by state.
+There are a growing number of data privacy laws by state. as well.
 One example is the California Consumer Privacy Act (CCPA).
-A data privacy officer or compliance officer within each organization will ensure the practices and programs that comply with these laws.
+A data privacy officer or compliance officer within each organization will ensure the practices and programs comply with these laws.
 Compliance requirements for data privacy are getting more complex as different jurisdictions enact their data protection laws.

 Why is Data Privacy Important?

 Jurisdictions, including federal, state, and international bodies like the European Union are enacting new data privacy regulations.
 New regulations get enacted thanks to growing awareness among citizens and lawmakers, who may not be data or technical experts.
 High-profile data breaches have created heightened concerns about how data may be protected and kept private.
 Most regulators can exact hefty fines to enforce their data privacy requirements.
 Consumer and regulator concern about protecting sensitive data, means jurisdictions are passing new data privacy acts and penalties to enforce them.

 What are the Benefits of Complying with Data Privacy Laws?

 Healthy data privacy programs which protect data and personally identifiable information have a number of benefits for organizations.